GeorgGrebenyuk/dyn2ifc/README.md

 ## Class IfcProperties
 Convert List of List<string> (2 items) to list<IfcPropertySingleValue> -- ifc properties to object, only in string representation.

+# Bugfixing
+Because of it's debug-version of package and process of converting Dynamo's data to IFC is no-trivial task, there will be an errors in data processing.
+Pleae, write in [Issues](https://github.com/GeorgGrebenyuk/dyn2ifc/issues) about all problems in data conversion.